ringcentral/engage-digital-messaging-ios/README.md

 (e.g. user opened it from the lock screen), the chat will be displayed automatically.

-When the notification is received while your app is running, but the chat is not visible, Dimelo will display a temporary notification bar on top of the screen (looking similar to a iOS notification bar when another application is notified).
+When the notification is received while your app is running, but the chat is not visible, Engage Digital Messaging will display a temporary notification bar on top of the screen (looking similar to a iOS notification bar when another application is notified).
 If the user taps that bar, a chat will open.